nkoep/nkoep.net/posts/hello-sapper.md

 but an optimizing compiler.
-While most frameworks do the heavy lifting inside their respective virtual DOM implementation running in the browser, Svelte performs a lot of this work offline as part of the compilation step.
+While most frameworks do the heavy lifting inside their respective virtual DOM implementation running in the browser, Svelte performs a lot of this work offline as part of a compilation step.
 This allows for some rather unique features like true first-class [reactivity](https://svelte.dev/blog/svelte-3-rethinking-reactivity), and generally results in less code and lower bundle sizes.